-$$E_i = l \times Qc_i$$
+$$E_j = l \times Qc_j$$

-E = Emissions.
-Total emissions of a specific chemical in year j from use in solvent applications, by weight.

-Percent Leakage.
-The percentage of the total chemical that is leaked to the atmosphere, assumed to be 90 percent.

-Qc = Quantity of Chemical.
-Total quantity of a specific chemical sold for use in solvent applications in the year j, by weight.
+- E = Emissions.
+Total emissions of a specific chemical in year j from use in solvent applications, by weight. - l = Percent Leakage.
+The percentage of the total chemical that is leaked to the atmosphere, assumed to be 90 percent. - Qc = Quantity of Chemical.
+Total quantity of a specific chemical sold for use in solvent applications in the year j, by weight. - j = Year of emission.